About the IUD

-The intrauterine device (IUD) is a piece of T-shaped plastic, about the size of a quarter, that is placed inside the uterus to prevent pregnancy.
-Two types of IUDs are available: one is covered with copper, the other releases the hormone progesterone.
+An intrauterine device (IUD) is a piece of T-shaped plastic, about the size of a quarter, that is placed inside the uterus to prevent pregnancy.
+Two types of IUDs are available: one is covered with copper, the other releases the hormone progestin.

 How Does an IUD Work?

-The copper-coated IUD primarily prevents pregnancy by not allowing the sperm to fertilize the egg.
-It may also make it harder for a fertilized egg to implant in the uterus.
-When an IUD is coated with progesterone, it works in a similar way, but also thickens the cervical mucus and thins the uterine lining.
+An IUD coated with progestin works in a similar way, but also thickens the cervical mucus and thins the uterine lining.
 In some cases, it stops ovulation (the release of an egg during the monthly cycle).
 This prevents sperm from fertilizing the egg and implanting.

 Both types of IUDs are very effective at preventing pregnancy.
 Over the course of a year, fewer than 1 out of 100 typical couples using an IUD will have an accidental pregnancy.

-The IUD is effective from the time it is put in and it lasts a long time.
-A copper IUD can stay in place for up to 10 years.
-Progesterone IUDs can stay in place for 3 to 5 years, depending on the brand.
+The IUD is effective as soon as it is put in and it lasts a long time.
+A copper IUD can work for 10 years.
+Progestin IUDs can work for 3 to 5 years, depending on the brand.
 This makes the IUD a good option for women who are not ready to start a family.
-Even though an IUD can stay in place for a long time, a gynecologist or specialized nurse practitioner can remove it at any time.
+Even though an IUD can stay in place for a long time, the doctor or nurse practitioner can remove it at any time.

-A doctor or nurse practitioner will check to be sure a girl doesn't have any STDs before putting in an IUD.
-If a girl gets an IUD put in at the same time she has an infection, it could lead to pelvic inflammatory disease (PID).
+A doctor or nurse practitioner will check to be sure a woman doesn't have any STDs before putting in an IUD.
+Getting an IUD put in while she has an STD could lead to pelvic inflammatory disease (PID).